Spenny24/n8n-hosting/README.md

 > ✅ Upstream node requirement: the node that supplies the audio must emit binary data.
 For example, set **Response Format** to `File` on an HTTP download or use **Read Binary File** when sourcing from disk.

+> 🧭 Binary property picker tip: after executing the upstream node once, open the **Binary** tab in its results.
+The keys you see (`data`, `data_1`, etc.) are the exact strings that must be referenced in **Binary Property** and on the `file` form field.
+Do not paste the original filename (`New Recording 24.m4a`) into these inputs—it is metadata, not the property key, and will cause `The item has no binary field ...` errors.
+Use the dropdown next to **Binary Property** to select the proper key so spacing and capitalisation match perfectly.

 ### 2. Required headers

 ```